ehharding/science-center/CONTRIBUTING.md

 - A nomination must be done by an existing team member of the team with an Issue.
   - The Issue must explain and describe why the nominated person is a good addition to the team.
   - The Issue must contain links to relevant contributions through:
-    - Code Reviews
+    - Code reviews
     - Comments on Issues and PRs
     - Authoring of Issues or PRs
-    - Comments or Authoring of Discussions
+    - Comments or authoring of discussions
 - The nomination must have at least one existing member of the team agree with the nomination.
   - This can be done through commenting with "agreement" (showing support) or reacting to the Issue with a 👍.
 - The Issue must be open for at least 72 hours without an objection from an existing member of the team.